-My name is Andrea Wilson, I’m the Webmaster for BC Balance and Dizziness and I have vestibular issues.
+My name is Andrea Wilson, I’m the Webmaster for Balance & Dizziness Canada and I have vestibular issues.
 Recently we asked our members and website visitors to send us their stories about their own experiences with imbalance and dizziness.
 So, to get the ball rolling, I thought I would share my story about how I safely walk two dogs without falling over them!

 When I only had one dog, it wasn’t too bad; I managed not to trip over her on walks, albeit with many close calls.
 When I added a second dog, I realized I needed to up my game!

 Both dogs wear a flat buckle collar but the dogs don’t respond to them without a lot of tugging and pulling.
-You’ve all seen a dog dragging its owner down the street on a flat buckle collar.
+We’ve all seen those YouTube videos of a dog dragging its owner down the street on a flat buckle collar.
 Nope, I needed a better tool than that to keep me from tripping over the dogs when I drift into their space or start to tip in their direction.

 Through my research of many dog trainers’ websites and Facebook pages, I heard the term “steering wheel for dogs.”
 When I realized they were talking about the vicious-looking prong collars often seen on pitbulls and other intimidating breeds, I didn’t think that was the right choice.
 However, not one to take anything at face value, I read a lot of information and discovered that prong collars are one of the most humane tools on the market, as long as you choose the right manufacturer and learn how to put them on your dog properly.
 So, I ordered two Hermsprenger collars.